pads-oculars/ocularstea/resources/notes.md

 Containerization Virtual Machines Container Orchestration WebSockets Cloud DNS Routing Frontend If you can dream it, you can do it.
 Lambda Functions
 NLP RabbitMQ Parallel Processing Cloud Load Balancing Message Queue Data Science Microservices I find that the harder I work, the more luck I seem to have.
 Opportunities don't happen.
 You create them.
 Success is how high you bounce when you hit bottom.
 Docker Firewalls Distributed Systems
-Data Science Serverless API Container Orchestration GraphQL Kubernetes
+Data Science Serverless API Container Orchestration GraphQL Kubernetes Event-driven Architecture Happiness is not something ready made.
+It comes from your own actions.
+Kafka Big Data Algorithm Database Monitoring